schwark/smartthings-alarmcom/README.md

 # SmartThings Integration with alarm.com

+**DEPRECATED: Since the whole Groovy thing is going away.
+Please use [this](https://community.smartthings.com/t/st-edge-smartthings-alarm-com-integration/246934) instead**

 * Login to the IDE with your smartthings username and password ** North American users: https://graph-na02-useast1.api.smartthings.com/430